 Clarenda "Cee" Stanley is currently the CEO/President of Green Heffa Farms.
-From an agrarian family in Alabama's Black Belt, Cee did not see herself as a farmer.
+From an agrarian family in Alabama's Black Belt, Cee did not see herself as an organic farmer.
 But in 2018, she co-founded Green Heffa Farms and was selected to be the 2019 Featured Farmer for Hemp History Week.
 However, in 2019, Cee also found herself being solely responsible for Green Heffa Farms and from there, she began to reimagine the legacy she wanted to leave for her children and grandchildren.

 It was from this experience that she developed the farm's commitment to the 4Es: Economic empowerment, Equity, Education, and Environment.